 – The role of the Product Manager is to challenge the assumptions held by the Product Owner.
 A fairly decent Product Owner could be the CEO of a major organisation, who has decades of experience operating in the target market.
 Nevertheless, there will still be a range of assumptions that need to be addressed, which the Product Owner will be making implicitly before the true market need (with respect to a product) can be fully understood.

 In performing the above activities & roles, the Product Manager will de-risk product’s business model on behalf of the Product Owner.
+In this regard, it is important to manage all business processes successfully.
+To better learn how to do that, check out this article.

 Bring it all together